 You can further narrow your search by selecting the number of participants in each incident, for example, 100 to 1,000 persons; this will help you gauge the scale of the protests as well as their frequency.

 For more detailed searches click More Search Options.
 Here you can select the enterprise type, for example, private enterprise, the demands of the protesting workers, for example, wage arrears, and the specific actions taken by the workers, for example, strike or sit-in (see screenshot below).

-In many but not all cases you can examine the response of the employer and the local authorities to the workers’ protest action, for example if police intervened or if negotiations took place.
-This category is not as comprehensive as the others because of the lack of follow up information generally available in the media reports used to compile the map.
+In many but not all cases you can examine the response of the employer and the local authorities to the workers’ protest action, for example if the police intervened or if negotiations took place.
+This category is not as comprehensive as the others because of the lack of follow up information generally available in the reports used to compile the map.

 We have, in addition, created a simpler, less cluttered version of the Strike Map for mobile devices.
 To establish your own date range and specific search options, simply click Search at the top right of the screen, select your criteria and click on See Results.

 If you want to create your own graphics based on the map’s underlying data, you can do so by exporting your selected data to an Excel file by clicking [Export data] at the top of the left hand sidebar incidents list.
 Please note that it is easier to export smaller files (larger data exports may not always be successful) and that Google Chrome is the most reliable browser for file exports.

 To get more details on specific incidents, simply click on the incident marked on the map or listed in the left-hand sidebar.
 Here you will get a brief description of the event, plus links to and screen shots of the source material in Chinese (see screenshot below).
 We cannot independently verify all the information contained in the original source material; however we can be reasonably confident that at least the basic facts are correct.
 The location of each incident marked on the map is not precisely geotagged but rather represents the most accurate location we can find based on the information available.*